MITLibraries/thing/README.md

 `RAILS_LOG_TO_STDOUT` - log to standard out instead of a file.
 Heroku enables this automatically.
 It is often nice in development as well.

+`SENTRY_DSN` - set to your project sentry key to enable exception logging

 ## ActiveStorage Configuration

 ### Development